-The audio recording of the focus group discussion will be shared with a trusted third-party service for transcription purposes.
-To ensure confidentiality, your full identify will be protected by only using your first name throughout the discussions.
+The audio recording of the interviews will be shared with a trusted third-party service for transcription purposes.
+To ensure confidentiality, your full identify will be protected by only using your first name throughout the interview.
 Once the transcription is complete and verified, the original recording will be securely destroyed.